bitrise-io/devcenter/docs/docker/run-your-build-locally-in-docker.md

 In your Terminal / Command Line go to (`cd`) the root directory of _your repository_, and make sure your `bitrise.yml` is at this location.

+__If you try to reproduce an issue, you should `git clone` your repository into a new directory, so that the directory will only contain the files which are committed into the repository!__
+It's a frequent reproducibility issue that you try to run the commands in your normal working directory, where you most likely have files which are not committed into your repository, e.g. files which are in `.gitignore`.

 ## Run your builds